Swarmops/Swarmops/README.md

 Beta-4 features progress
 ------------------------

-Beta-4 will be released on March 5, with string freeze on March 2.
-Its focus will be Expensify integration, so that people can upload large batches of expense reports directly from the Expensify service.
-This is a large feature that took almost two months to complete, with a bit of refactoring required as well.
+Beta-4 was released on March 5 as planned, and included complete Expensify integration, so that people can upload large batches of expense reports directly from the Expensify service.
+This was a large feature that took almost two months to complete, with a bit of refactoring required as well.

 Beta-5 features progress